 Progressive Classes.-For the personal development of members, a series of three classes is offered, with religious, intellectual, social, and physical standards of admission.
 The classes are known as Friends, Companions, and Comrades.
 The requirements for one class must be completed before enrollment for the work leading to the next class.
 An insigne in the form of a pin or button is awarded to those who qualify for each class.

 Vocational Honors.-In addition to the requirements for advancement in the Progressive Classes, there are offered certain optional courses in practical studies and work called Vocational Honors.
 These Vocational Honors offer definite work along the lines of the child's special interests, and encourage him to become proficient in some hobby, rather than dissipate his interests without really accomplishing anything.
 These Vocational Honors have great possibilities for character building as well as in sustaining the child's interest in achievement and in finding his capabilities for a vocation.

-Leadership.-Even more than with Senior young peo ple, perhaps, success with Juniors depends on proper leadership.
+Leadership.-Even more than with Senior young people, perhaps, success with Juniors depends on proper leadership.
 The older persons who are given this responsibility should be deeply spiritual and have hearts full of love for boys and girls.
+The Master Comrade class offers special training in Junior leadership.